 Island of Hawaii — Travelers to the Big Island from outside the state must have a negative COVID-19 test taken within 72 hours before traveling there.
 They are also required to take a COVID-19 test upon arrival, which is offered for free at the airport.

-Travelers to the Big island from another Hawaiian island must either have a negative COVID-19 test taken within 72 hours before traveling or can go into quarantine upon arriving on the Big Island.
+Travelers to the Big Island from another Hawaiian island must either have a negative COVID-19 test taken within 72 hours before traveling or can go into quarantine in a commercial lodging, not a vacation rental, upon arriving.
+(Big Island residents may quarantine at home.)
 They may break quarantine to take a test but must go back into quarantine until they receive a negative test result.

 Lanai — Lanai imposed stay-at-home orders to its residents on October 27, and tourism travel to the island is currently on hold.